krishaamer/green-filter-research/research/literature/design.md

 Can data transparency provide tools for reducing cruelty.

+-   Traceability and animal rights.
+Animal rights vs animal welfare.
+Ethereum blockchain and animal rights.
+“Blockchain can provide a transparent, immutable record of the provenance of products.
+This can be especially useful for verifying claims made about animal welfare.
+For example, products claiming to be”free-range,” “organic,” or “sustainably sourced” could have their entire lifecycle recorded on the blockchain, from birth to shelf, allowing consumers to verify these claims.”

 -   Cruelty free brands

 -   BCorp

 -   ESG

 -   Trash found in ocean / nature etc

 -   Increase your investment point by matching with your contribution /.

 -   Point of Sales integration (know the SKU you buy).
 Integrate to the financial eco footprint (no need to scan the product).
 What’s the name of the startup that does this?

 -   Precision Fermentation and Cultivated Meat: Meat products without farm animals

 #### Open Data Sharing {#open-data-sharing}